phac-nml/ncov2019-artic-nf/README.md

 **EXTREMELY IMPORTANT NOTE:** The clair3 model will be automatically detected from the fastq headers by default but if it cannot be found, time should be taken to select the best model for the data!

 ### Optional Args
 Optional arguments available for different aspects of the pipeline.
-The mandatory args are found above in the example commands being `--prefix <STR>` and `--basecalled_fastq <PATH>`.
+The mandatory args are found above in the example commands being:
+- `--prefix <STR>`: String name to prefix onto final summary results files
+- `--basecalled_fastq <PATH>`: Path to either the fastq_pass barcoded directory or a folder of flat `*.fastq*` files to run in the pipeline

 #### Help Command
 Run `nextflow run phac-nml/ncov2019-artic-nf --help` to get a list of all the supported pipeline arguments